Shruthidoddmani/netflix-app/README.md

 - added onAuthStateChanged API
 - created redux store
 - Sign in and Sign out integration
+- Update Profile
+- BugFix: Sign Up user displayName and Profile picture update
+- BugFix: If the user is not logged in Redirect to Login page and vice versa
+- UnSubscribed to the onAuthStateChanged callback

  # Features
  - Login & Signup